aptech/docs/docs/CR-ols.rst

 Example 2
 +++++++++

-Pass in a data set name and variable names
+Pass in a dataset name and variable names

 ::